 - If someone is a visiting professor, they need to be referred to as such.

-- University Professor, which is the highest ranking professorship, is capped.
+- University Professor, which is the highest ranking professorship, is capped, even when not used before a name.

 - Italicize titles of books, magazines, newspapers, films, plays, albums, musical compositions, and works of art.